vedasoham/GUI_unidock/README.md

 ### Prerequisites

-* Python 3.x
+* Python 3.10 or above
 * Uni-Dock: Follow the official [Uni-Dock installation guide](https://github.com/dptech-corp/Uni-Dock) to install it on your system.
-* (List any other dependencies your GUI has, for example, PyQt, Tkinter, etc.)

 ### Installation
 python setup.py